huyang531/ece-1724-project/ProjectProposal.md

 ### User Authentication Module

-TODO: Yingying Liu
+Our User Authentication Module will manage user sessions by securely verifying and tracking user credentials.
+This module provides essential authentication features, allowing users to log in and view other users’ statuses in the chatroom they have joined.
+Users can also log out at any time to end their session.

 #### Basic Requirements

 For our Minimal Viable Product (MVP), the User Authentication Module should support the following features:

-- User Login
-- User Logout
+- User Login：Authenticate users by comparing provided login credentials against stored encrypted data.
+- User Logout: Enable users to securely log out, terminating their session and updating their online status.
-- Fetch User Online Status
+- Fetch User Online Status: Allow logged-in users to see the online status of other users within the same chatroom.
-- User Sign Up
+- User Sign Up: Allow users to create a new account
 - Chat Room Management
-  - Chat Room Creation
-  - Chat Room Deleteion
+  - Chat Room Creation: Allow users to create new chatrooms.
-  - Joining Chat Room
+  - Joining Chat Room: Enable users to join existing chatrooms.
-  - Leaving Chat Room
+  - Leaving Chat Room: Allow users to leave any chatroom they have joined.

 #### Technical Stack

-TODO
+Cryptography: argon2 algorithm for password hashing.
+Database: MySQL for data persistence.
+Frontend Framework: A front-end user interface with command-line utility

 ### Instant Messaging Module